arsensahakyan/MachineLearning/NeuralNetwork/README.txt

-This is an example of NN.
+This code will work on mnist.csv file, but I can't upload it, beacuse it is so big 😉